A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Outline of Proofs

+for any hypercube $F$.
+Because the sets in $\mathcal{P}_l$ have small Lebesgue measure for large $l$, this allows us to determine the maximum $l$ such that a set that has a too large volume with respect to $\xi$ could still be an element of $\mathcal{P}_l$.
+We show in Appendix \ref{app:proofs} that the assumption of essentially bounded Lebesgue densities is in fact equivalent to \mbox{Eq.\@ \eqref{eq:hypercube_gleichung_1}} holding for all hypercubes.
+From this, we can prove Theorem \ref{thm:wasserstein_gesamt}.
+Corollary \ref{cor:boundwasserstein} then is a direct consequence of Theorem \ref{thm:wasserstein_gesamt} and the remarks thereafter.

-We briefly mention that one can derive similar bounds for the Wasserstein distance between an empirical measure and its marginal distribution without need for Assumption \ref{ass:cubeassumption} if one instead assumes the underlying sample process to be $\phi$-mixing.
+At this point, let us briefly mention that one can derive similar bounds for the Wasserstein distance between an empirical measure and its marginal distribution without the assumption of bounded Lebesgue densities if one instead assumes the underlying sample process to be $\phi$-mixing.
 This is because under $\phi$-mixing one is able to find a smaller bound for $\mathbb{E}|\xi_n(F) - \xi(F)|$.
-Explicit proofs of this are contained in Appendix \ref{sec:wasserstein}.
+Explicit proofs of this are contained in Appendix \ref{app:proofs}.